radoslaw-panuszewski/panuszewski-dev/content/posts/tree-view-by-default/index.md

 You can install it directly from your DataGrip via searching for plugin Tree View By Default.
 Just make sure you have DataGrip in version `2022.3` or newer.
 I will keep the plugin compatible with all the upcoming versions since `2022.3`.

-If it happens to make your life a little easier, don’t hesitate to throw a ★ on the GitHub repo and rate the plugin on the JetBrains marketplace 😉
+If it happens to make your life a little easier, don’t hesitate to throw a ★ on GitHub and rate the plugin on the JetBrains marketplace 😉